Posts Tagged ‘Maybach 3’

 Like so many of my articles, this one on Stan started with a photograph, the one above at Longford.
 I figured the article would be short but the more I dug, and there is not a lot of information available on Jones, the more interested I became in him and the series of Maybach cars which were such an important part of his career.

-I leaned heavily for the information on the Maybach phase on Malcolm Preston’s great book ‘From Maybach to Holden’, sadly, Malcolm died a month or so ago.
+I leaned heavily for information on the Maybach phase on Malcolm Preston’s great book ‘From Maybach to Holden’, sadly, Malcolm died a month or so ago.
 He was very kind and helpful to me with the article on the John McCormack McLaren M23, that article in many ways was the inspiration for starting this blog, so I dedicate this article to him.
 RIP Malcolm Preston.

 Stan Jones…

-Much has been written about Alan of course but not so much about Stan, one of the great drivers and characters of Australian motor racing in the immediate post war years until the dawn of the 1960’s.
+Much has been written about Alan of course, but not so much about Stan, one of the great drivers and characters of Australian motor racing in the immediate post war years until the dawn of the 1960s.

-He was raised in Warrandyte, then a rural hamlet 24Km north-east of Melbourne and still semi-rural now, by his mother and grandfather.
+He was raised in Warrandyte, then a rural hamlet 24km north-east of Melbourne and still semi-rural now, by his mother and grandfather.
 He served in the Australian Armed Forces based in Darwin during World War 2.
 He married Alma O’Brien circa 1940, Alan was born on November 2 1946.

 Stan commenced motorsport after being encouraged by Otto Stone, a racer and engineer who would later make a great contribution to his success as an elite driver.
 He competed in his MGTC at Rob Roy Hillclimb, at Christmas Hills, not far from where he grew up in 1948.